BruceEckel/OnJava8-Examples/README.md

 These examples are automatically extracted directly from the book.
 This repository includes tests to verify that the code in the book is correct.

+> NOTE: Do not attempt to use JDK 16 or greater with gradle.
+> This produces a `BUG!` message from Gradle, which is broken for those versions.
+> To test new Java features in JDK 16 or 17 you must compile and run those examples by hand.

 ## Contents

 - [Building From the Command Line: Quick Version](#building-from-the-command-line-quick-version)